RichMartel/uscript/README.md

 # uScript: Enhanced Edition

-I am the author of the original uScript for the original Baldur's Gate II game (luckily the original has been saved and hosted on sites like Gibberlings3 and Sorcerers.net).
+I am the author of the original uScript for the original Baldur's Gate II game.
 20 years later I've decided to release my newer and rewritten "uScript" that I was using for the Beamdog Enhanced Editions of the games.
 Unlike my original uScript, these scripts are based on Beamdog's default player script, and companion AI script.
 They work a lot better than my originals and should seemlessly work without issue.

 All spells, abilities, and items are supported that Beamdog placed in their scripts.
 Since this is a "universal" script, the player and all companions have the same capabilities if they have the spell or ability in question.
 This gives your party member more capabilities.
 Personally, I really like the end result of this script.
 It's consisistant with the design philosophy that Beamdog set forth.